NickGoumas/dxf2scr_py/README.md

 This is starting off as a simple script.
 It may grow into a more user friendly GUI as time goes on.
 The purpose of this project is twofold.
 To build a usable tool and also get some experience using git.
 As always, time spent coding python is always welcome.

 Currently the DXF file and the scr file are both hardcoded.
 Lines 4 and 6 respectively.
+The output file 'testOutput.scr' is also hardcoded.
+Just make a blank file it can overwrite for now.

 So far it can convert from DXF to scr the following entities: (DXF -> scr)